You're reading docs for Nextly Alpha. APIs may change between releases.

 access: {

-// Boolean: allow any authenticated user to read
+// Boolean: any authenticated user can read

 read: true,

-// Function: only admins and editors can create
+// Function: only admins and editors can create / update

 create: ({ roles }) => roles.includes("admin") || roles.includes("editor"),